Rwanda

 Pro-poor policy

 While Rwanda has been strengthening social protection in recent years, it is yet to adopt a green and integrated approach to pro-poor policy.
-For example, the National Strategy for Social transformation aims to improve and scale up its core social protection programs, including the One Cow per Poor Family program but not to introduce any particular green approach.
-The Green Growth and Climate Resilience strategy, in the context of ecotourism and payment for ecosystem services in protected areas, aims to increase the benefit Fund from 5% of tourism revenues and ensure greater distribution of resources to the poorest families.
-Rwanda is also in the process of establishing an Expanded Public Works program, which targets labour constrained households and provides reliable year-round employment.
+For example, the National Strategy for Transformation aims to improve and scale up its pro-poor and social protection programs, including the One Cow per Poor Family program but does not combine these with any particular green approach.

 While Rwanda has been strengthening social protection in recent years, it is yet to adopt a green and integrated approach to pro-poor policy.
-For example, the National Strategy for Social transformation aims to improve and scale up its core social protection programs, including the One Cow per Poor Family program but not to introduce any particular green approach.
-The Green Growth and Climate Resilience strategy, in the context of ecotourism and payment for ecosystem services in protected areas, aims to increase the benefit Fund from 5% of tourism revenues and ensure greater distribution of resources to the poorest families.
-Rwanda is also in the process of establishing an Expanded Public Works program, which targets labour constrained households and provides reliable year-round employment.
+For example, the National Strategy for Transformation aims to improve and scale up its pro-poor and social protection programs, including the One Cow per Poor Family program but does not combine these with any particular green approach.

 Participatory policymaking